locnnil/workshop/docs/reference/cli/workshop-changes.rst

 - Spawn:   tells when the change was started

-- Ready:   tells when the change was *successfully* finished, if at all
+- Ready:   tells when the change was successfully finished, if at all

 - Summary: lists actions, affected workshops, other information

 Notes:

-- Only successful changes display values in the *Ready* column
+- Only successful changes display values in the 'Ready' column

-- To investigate the details of a specific change, use **workshop tasks** instead
+- To investigate the details of a specific change, use 'workshop tasks' instead

 .. rubric:: Examples

+List changes for all workshops in the current project directory:

 .. code-block:: console

-   # List changes for all workshops in the current project directory
-   workshop changes
+   $ workshop changes